 So far, researchers blame sugars for causing heart disease and many other health problems.
 That is why a diet with healthy fats and low sugars is popular.

-According to Dr. Mercola, if we consume more than 50 grams carbs and a lot of proteins daily, we have a higher risk of developing obesity.
-Therefore, if we reduce the intake of carbs, it will become impossible for our body to be overweight.
+According to Dr. Mercola, if we consume more than 50 grams of carbs and a lot of proteins daily, we have a higher risk of developing obesity.
+Therefore, if we reduce the intake of carbs, it will become impossible for our bodies to be overweight.

 If we want to change our regular diet, it is time for us to:

 - Try purchasing organic food directly from farmers, like fruits, veggies, raw dairy products, meat, and other produce;